 Current members are Judy French (oil), Carol Hughes (watercolour), Kim Johnston (watermedia and oils), Dianne Kennedy Cruttenden (woven tapestry), Jean Loney (glass mosaic), Gail Root (oils and chalk pastel), M. Anne Smith (textile and fibre art), and Heather Wood (glass and mixed media).

-This diverse group of artists, all residents of Wellington County, Ontario, formed a collective in 2013 to plan their first exhibition.
-The upcoming show titled “Octarine: The Colour of Magic” runs from June 17 to October 6, 2019 at the Wellington County Museum and Archives in Fergus, Ontario and is the sixth annual exhibition of new work by the group.
+Their most recent exhibition, “Octarine: The Colour of Magic” ran from June 17 to October 6, 2019 at the Wellington County Museum and Archives in Fergus, Ontario and was the sixth annual exhibition of new work by the group.
 Previous shows took place in Guelph, Oakville, Kitchener and Elora.

-The name Octarine is taken from the colour imagined to be the eighth colour in the spectrum, the “pigment of the imagination”.
-It is used as a metaphor for the colour that is beyond the obvious and absorbs and refracts light in new and original ways.
+The name Octarine is taken from the colour imagined to be the eighth colour in the spectrum, the “pigment of the imagination”, which appears when magic is present.
+The concept comes from the books of the late fantasy author Terry Pratchett.